Malcomle/almacenesdedatos/docs/theme4/page1_overview.md

-Below is Theme 4 split into multiple Markdown files.
-Each file covers a logical subset of the content related to Data Warehousing Queries (OLAP SQL extensions, window functions, materialized views, dimension creation in Oracle, and MDX).
-The original text was in Spanish; here, it is presented in English for consistency with previous themes.

-Feel free to rename, reorder, or merge the files depending on your needs.
-At the end of each file, you will find a Glossary table with key terms mentioned in that file.

 # Introduction and Overview

 This document covers advanced queries in a Data Warehouse environment using SQL OLAP extensions.
 We will focus on how databases such as **AdventureWorksDW2019** and **AdventureWorks2019** handle OLAP-specific operations like ROLLUP, CUBE, GROUPING, window functions, and more.